sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

     let sc_uploadURL = "http://requestb.in/oha28noh"

-This is a URL for the Request Bin service, which gives you a temporary URL to allow you to test network operations.
-The above URL (and the one in the sample code) won't work for you, but if you visit [requestb.in](http://requestb.in/) then you can get hold of your own URL for testing.
+I> This is a URL for the Request Bin service, which gives you a temporary URL to I> allow you to test network operations.
+The above URL (and the one in the sample I> code) won't work for you, but if you visit [requestb.in](http://requestb.in/) then I> you can get hold of your own URL for testing.

 As mentioned previously, it's important that extensions put very little strain on the limited system resources.
 Therefore, at the point the __Post__ button